Will AI Replace Lawyers? The Future of Legal AI

 So here’s the big question in plain terms: Will AI actually replace lawyers?

 We know that AI can handle a lot of routine tasks, but its strengths stay squarely in the technical side of the job.
-It doesn’t understand legal principles the way trained attorneys do, and it can’t apply judgment, weigh competing interests, or navigate sensitive client situations.
+It doesn’t understand legal principles the way trained lawyers do, and it can’t do human things like:

 Why AI Will Not Replace Lawyers